joedski/musings/Typescript/Daggy in Typescript - Is it Possible.md

 Daggy in Typescript - Is It Possible?
 =====================================

+> Need to revisit because TS 3.5+ is waaaay more capable than the version I had originally tried this is.

 Possible to generalize, sorta, anyway.

 [daggy](https://github.com/fantasyland/daggy) is neat, but doesn't care about types.
 Typescript is strictly typed, and doesn't jive quite yet with how dynamically daggy works.